Bart Bonte

-Bart Bonte is a Belgian independent game developer most well-known for his numerous abstract puzzle games, among them Sugar, Sugar (2011), Yellow (2017) and Green (2020).
-Some of the ideas he has built games around include a bath duck, a CRT monitor in a field, and his daughter's teddy bear.
+Bart Bonte is a Belgian independent game developer most well-known for his abstract puzzle games, among them Factory Balls (2007), Sugar, Sugar (2011), and Yellow (2017).
+Some of the ideas he has built games around include rubber ducks, a CRT monitor in a field, and his daughter's teddy bear.
 He releases his games under the moniker bontegames.
+Most of his games are made in Adobe Flash.

 Biography

 Bonte grew up in Belgium, and enjoyed playing games on his Commodore Amiga as a kid.
-From that time forward, Bonte knew he wanted to be a game developer, and in 2005, he released his first game, an escape the room game made in Adobe Flash.
+From that time forward, Bonte knew he wanted to be a game developer, and in 2005, he released his first game, an escape room made in Adobe Flash.
 By 2017, he had developed and released over 50 games.

+On 3 May 2021, Bonte released The Bart Bonte collection on Steam and Itch.io, which includes 28 of his flash games "carefully packaged and remastered".